 es faculty 1976

-But this all changed just a few weeks after the spill when on February 18th, 1969 a group of twenty-one faculty, calling themselves The Friends of the Human Habitat, met to discuss the possibility of promoting some form of environmental education at UCSB.
-The members of the ad-hoc committee were geologists, geographers, engineers, biologists, an economist, and a historian.
-By the fall of 1970 the Environmental Studies Program at UCSB was established, one of the first of a new breed of educational programs in the country.
+Just a few weeks after the spill on February 18, 1969, a pivotal gathering took place.
+A group of twenty-one faculty members, calling themselves "The Friends of the Human Habitat," met to discuss the possibility of promoting some form of environmental education at UCSB.
+This ad-hoc committee was comprised of geologists, geographers, engineers, biologists, an economist, and a historian.
+By the fall of 1970, the Environmental Studies Program at UCSB was established, as one of the first of a new breed of educational programs in the country.
 It was set up as a multidisciplinary program drawing on the strengths of many fields and providing a generalist approach to complex environmental issues.

 Building a Movement: 50 Years of Environmental Studies at UCSB